phuvf/oscpoint/README.md

 ## OSC Feedbacks

 Feedbacks are the messages OSCPoint sends to your OSC client to tell you about the current state of PowerPoint.
 They are sent out of OSCPoint as OSC messages via UDP.

-The default remote host is `127.0.0.1` and remote port is `35551` - you can configure the host and port for the outgoing messages using the OSCPoint ribbon tab.

 ### Valid whenever a presentation is open